Abolah/Coinbot/README.md

 Example : !sum www.url.com
 ```
 ```
-!updates : Display the Changelog in your Privates Messages Example : !updates
+!updates : Display the Changelog in your privates messages Example : !updates
 ```

 ## Donations
+Donations are much appreciated.
+Thank you for your support.
 If you want to help me with this bot.
 You can donate to the following addresses
 ```
 ETH(ERC20 friendly)  [abowallet.eth]